-Looking For a New Audi A4 Avant in your area?
+Looking for a Used A4 Avant in your area?

 Great gas mileage, a peppy turbocharged four-banger, some surprising agility and a well-wrought interior combine to make Audi’s 2012 A4 Avant a worthy addition to the family.The Bad